 School Band Instruments – A Parent’s Guide

 When a child shows interest in playing a musical instrument, that interest should be nurtured and encouraged.
-Of course, if you’re a parent who’s not musically knowledgeable, it’s very normal to feel overwhelmed after walking into a music store.
+Of course, if you’re a parent who’s not musically knowledgeable, it’s very normal to feel overwhelmed after walking into a music store to find school band instruments.
 But there’s no need to panic – in fact, finding the right entry-level instrument for your child is easier than you think.
 You just have to know what to look for, and with the help of this guide your youngster could be on their way to a lifetime of musical enjoyment.

 Table of Contents